 The average salary for a director of sales operations is $130,000 per year with annual bonuses, commission, RSUs, and stock options totaling up to another $80,000.

-So, which of these roles is right for your team?
-Sales ops can make the difference between an organized sales team meeting their quotas and a team that’s unfocused and unmotivated.
+So, which of the above roles is right for your team?
 Make sure you have the right support for your business.